kaizen-ai/kaizenflow/documentation/general/email.md

 # Organizing email flow

-- We receive tons of emails and the inflow is going to keep increasing
+- We receive tons of emails, and the inflow is going to keep increasing
     - At a large company you can get 10k emails per day (no kidding)

 - The goal is to read *all* the emails and always be on top of it